 One of the frustrations with many marketing activities is that it can be very hard to tell what is working, and what is just costing money.
 When you conduct email marketing with a tool like Campaign Monitor, you can see very quickly what is working, and what is not.

 Show your clients some of the reports they could get with Campaign Monitor.
-Feel free to re-use any of the screenshots we provide on your site and other marketing materials.
 You might even go further, setup a sample account, and let them click around and see some real reporting.

 If something isn’t working, they’ll find out and be able to tweak it immediately, at low cost.
 This is a potentially huge saver of time and money.